-The accompanying financial statements reflect only the accounts of the County Service Area No. 64 Spring Valley Lake of the County of San Bernardino and are not intended to present the financial position of the County taken as a whole.
+The accompanying financial statements reflect only the accounts of the County Service Area No. 64 Spring Valley Lake of the San Bernardino County and are not intended to present the financial position of the County taken as a whole.

-Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Comprehensive Annual Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2020.
+Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Annual Comprehensive Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2021.